RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

  **Gradient Descent**: It is an optimization algorithm that helps us find the best parameters for our model by iteratively adjusting them in the direction that reduces the prediction errors, ultimately leading to better and more accurate predictions.
  -  Gradient descent is used to find the minimal RMSE or cost function.

+ **Backpropagation** is the most widely used algorithm for training neural networks, and it uses the error and the rate of change in the error to calculate weight adjustments.

  **Cost Function** : It measures the error between predicted output of the model and the actual output.
  -   Cost Function & Loss Function are often interchangeable terms in ML.
  -   Cost Function more commonly used in ML.